e271828e/Flight.jl/docs/notes/design/framework_spec.md

-noise) drops from render-rate-while-grabbed to actual edits. **Claim-transition policy:** if a device claims a slot mid-interaction (attach during a drag — a deliberate act concurrent with a held grab, vanishingly rare), the widget flips read-only at the next render and the drain discards stale GUI entries to newly-claimed slots with a warning.
+noise) drops from render-rate-while-grabbed to actual edits. **Claim-transition policy:** if a device claims a slot mid-interaction (attach during a drag — a deliberate act concurrent with a held grab, vanishingly rare), the widget flips read-only at the next render and the drain discards the stale entry — `StaleInteractiveEntry`, §12.3's derived surface moving between staging and drain — with a warning.

 The panel-authoring calling convention — what the drawing context carries, how widgets name their component's ports, how an assembly's panel composes